 Make sure that containers are sturdy, reliable and have a good seal on them.
 You want to make sure that the fuel won’t leak.
 You should also consider a container that isn’t clear or translucent.

 The American Petroleum Institute recommends that you only store gasoline for up to two years.
 This recommendation does not include gasoline that has been treated with a stabilizer.

 There are many types of stabilizers on the shelf that can get your gasoline to store for a few years longer.

-While I’ve used gasoline that has been stored for years on my lawn mower, using “stale” gasoline that has been stored for an long time can have some diverse effects on your motor.
+While I've used gasoline that has been stored for years on my lawn mower, using "stale" gasoline that has been stored for a long time can have some diverse effects on your motor.
 The recommendation for 1-2 years of shelf-life would provide optimal gasoline.

 Surprisingly, diesel doesn't have a very long shelf-life.
 It can only last for 6-12 months.

 The problem with storing diesel is that it begins to oxidize as soon as it leaves the refinery.
 Sediments begin to form that would clog the motor.
 This reaction can be slowed by keeping the fuel cooler and by adding stabilizers.
 The condensation from the gasoline can also form algae.

 Some people who store diesel for a long time (the Navy, gas companies) use methods to stabilize their supply.
 These methods can be pretty expensive though.

 We recommend that you store only a maximum of two-month’s worth of diesel at a time and empty the canisters into your car or generator when you rotate.
 (Thanks to Oblio13’s blog for the insight.)

 Kerosene is one of the easiest fuels to store, and is more versatile than most people think.
 It does not evaporate as readily as gasoline and will remain stable in storage with no special treatment.